chromium/chromium/docs/updating_clang_format_binaries.md

 * Fetch the corresponding clang-format package from the specified clang roll
 * Extract and copy the clang-format binary to the proper directory
-* Upload the binary into a publicly accessible google storage bucket, also updating the corresponding `.sha1` files in the local checkout of Chrome
+* Upload the binary into a publicly accessible google storage bucket, also updating the deps entries in DEPS files in the local checkout of Chrome

 ```shell
 cd $SRC/chromium/src